-Purchasing a home can be the most significant investment some people may ever make.
-It doesn't matter if a primary residence, a seasonal vacation home or a rental fixer upper, the purchase of real property is a complex financial transaction that requires multiple people working in concert to make it all happen.
+Purchasing a house is the biggest investment most of us will ever encounter.
+It doesn't matter if where you raise your family, an additional vacation home or one of many rentals, purchasing real property is a complex financial transaction that requires multiple people working in concert to make it all happen.

-Most of the parties involved are very familiar.
-The most familiar entity in the exchange is the real estate agent.
-Next, the lender provides the money needed to fund the deal.
-And the title company ensures that all aspects of the transaction are completed and that a clear title passes to the buyer from the seller.
+The majority of the participants are very familiar.
+The real estate agent is the most known entity in the transaction.
+Then, the bank provides the money needed to bankroll the transaction.
+The title company makes sure that all details of the sale are completed and that the title is clear to transfer from the seller to the buyer.

-So, who makes sure the property is worth the amount being paid?
-This is where you meet the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who's responsible for making sure the value of the property is consistent with the amount being paid?
+This is where the appraiser comes in.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from TEXAS REAL ESTATE APPRAISERS will ensure, you as an interested party, are informed.

-To ascertain the true status of the property, it's our responsibility to first perform a thorough inspection.
-We must see features first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly are there and are in the shape a typical person would expect them to be.
-The inspection often includes a sketch of the floorplan, ensuring the square footage is accurate and illustrating the layout of the property.
-Most importantly, we look for any obvious amenities - or defects - that would have an impact on the value of the house.
+To determine the true status of the property, it's our responsibility to first perform a thorough inspection.
+We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly are there and are in the condition a reasonable person would expect them to be.
+To make sure the stated square footage is accurate and convey the layout of the property, the inspection often requires creating a sketch of the floorplan.
+Most importantly, we look for any obvious features - or defects - that would affect the value of the property.

-This is where we gather information on local building costs, labor rates and other factors to ascertain how much it would cost to build a property similar to the one being appraised.
-This figure usually sets the maximum on what a property would sell for.
-It's also the least used predictor of value.
+This is where the appraiser gathers information on local building costs, labor rates and other factors to figure out how much it would cost to construct a property nearly identical to the one being appraised.
+This value commonly sets the maximum on what a property would sell for.
+It's also the least used method.

-Appraisers can tell you a lot about the subdivisions in which they appraise.
-They innately understand the value of particular features to the people of that area.
-Then, the appraiser looks up recent sales in the vicinity and finds properties which are 'comparable' to the real estate in question.
-By assigning a dollar value to certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they more accurately match the features of subject property.
+Appraisers become very familiar with the neighborhoods in which they work.
+They innately understand the value of certain features to the residents of that area.
+Then, the appraiser researches recent transactions in the vicinity and finds properties which are 'comparable' to the home in question.
+By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately match the features of subject.

 Valuation Using the Income Approach

-A third way of valuing a property is sometimes applied when an area has a measurable number of renter occupied properties.
-In this case, the amount of income the property produces is taken into consideration along with income produced by neighboring properties to determine the current value.
+A third method of valuing approach to value is sometimes used when a neighborhood has a reasonable number of renter occupied properties.
+In this case, the amount of revenue the property generates is taken into consideration along with other rents in the area for comparable properties to derive the current value.